jonduan/proposal/_posts/2016-12-19-energy-analysis.md

 What is the efficiency for the biofuel electricity plants?

 fuel input = 770 PJ
-electricity output = 232 PJ
+electricity output = 232 PJ 1 TWh = 3.6 PJ
 efficiency = (232/770) x 100% = 30%

 Calculate (for Europe EU28) the general conversion efficiency of the public electricity plants.